astutespruce/sarp-connectivity/analysis/prep/species/README.md

 ### Lahontan cutthroat trout

-Habitat lines for coastal cutthroat trout were by Kat Hoenke on 4/29/2025 via email.
+Habitat lines for coastal cutthroat trout were by provided by Kat Hoenke on 4/29/2025 via email.
 These data came from Trout Unlimited.

-These data were prepared and associated with NHD flowlines using `analysis/prep/speces/prep_lahontan_cutthroat_trout.py`.
+These data were prepared and associated with NHD flowlines using `analysis/prep/species/prep_lahontan_cutthroat_trout.py`.

 ### Colorado River cutthroat trout

-Habitat lines for Colorado River cutthroat trout were by Kat Hoenke on 5/19/2025 via email.
+Habitat lines for Colorado River cutthroat trout were provided by Kat Hoenke on 5/19/2025 via email.
 These data came from the Colorado River Cutthroat Trout Working Group.

+These data were prepared and associated with NHD flowlines using `analysis/prep/species/prep_colorado_river_cutthroat_trout.py`.

+### Greenback cutthroat trout

+Habitat lines for Greenback cutthroat trout were provided by Kat Hoenke on 5/21/2025 via email.
+These data came from the Greenback Recovery Team.

-These data were prepared and associated with NHD flowlines using `analysis/prep/speces/prep_lahontan_cutthroat_trout.py`.
+These data were prepared and associated with NHD flowlines using `analysis/prep/species/prep_greenback_cutthroat_trout.py`.

+### Rio Grande cutthroat trout

+Habitat lines for Rio Grand cutthroat trout were provided by Kat Hoenke on 6/26/2025 bia email.
+These data came from the Rio Grande cutthroat trout working group.

+These data were prepared and associated with nHD flowlines using `analysis/prep/species/prep_rio_grande_cutthroat_trout.py`.

 ### Combined Species Habitat